Raven logo

 Can Claude read Apple Notes?

-Claude can read text you provide or files it can access, but Apple Notes does not expose your notes as a normal local Markdown folder.
-Raven does, so a filesystem-aware tool can read, search, and write notes directly when you grant folder access.
+Claude, Codex, Cursor, and local MCP clients can read text you provide or files they can access, but Apple Notes does not expose your notes as a normal local Markdown folder.
+Raven does.
+Raven also ships Companion CLI/MCP, where reads and edits are separate permissions.

 Should I replace Apple Notes completely?

 Not necessarily.
 Keep Apple Notes for scans, locked notes, shared family lists, handwriting, and fast system capture if you rely on those.
-Use Raven for writing that should live as Markdown, with templates, backlinks, and local files Claude can read.
+Use Raven for writing that should live as Markdown, with backlinks, tables, and local files your tools can read.

 Does Raven have Apple Notes collaboration?